 Or probably, you have an upcoming RFP and you want to know what you ought to include for the MANO part.

 Whatever your aim is, I hope that you will gain something out of this guide.

 What is MANO in NFV?

-MANO is the grey color block in the diagram below that includes three Managers:
+MANO is the grey color block in the software architecture diagram below that includes three Managers:

 - Virtualized Infrastructure Manager (VIM).